wootfish/eli.sohl.com/drafts/obsidian.md

 or examples with more complex styling.

-I've got plenty of ideas for examples of all complexity levels and would be happy to workshop examples with anyone who feels like making contributions here.
+I've got plenty of ideas for examples of all complexity levels and would be happy to workshop these with anyone who feels like making a contribution.

 # Conclusion